loranger32/yocm/README.md

 The app is functional, but here are the things that should be done / fixed (in no particular order) :

 - Engine - Zip code parsing: fix issue when first number found is a street number with 4 digits
-- GUI - i18n: French, Dutch and English (currently mix of English and French) ;
 - Engine: send email with results
+- Engine: add some guard clause when selecting multiple incompatible options for running the engine
 - Engine - GUI: notify user when a subscribed entity is deleted from the db
+- GUI - i18n: French, Dutch and English (currently mix of English and French)
 - GUI: add tests
-- Engine + GUI: add support for sqlite3 / replace PostgreSQL with sqlite3, which is easier to install and to handle ;
-- GUI:  allow update cbe dataset from the gui ;
+- GUI:  allow update cbe data set from the gui
-- Engine: add some guard clause when selecting multiple incompatible options for running the engine ;
-- Doc: document the engine processing and the various data directories ;
+- Doc: document the engine processing and the various data directories

 # Contribution